balath/ipog-testing-algorithm/README.md

 set for the first t + 1 parameters, and then continues to extend the test set until it builds a t-way test set for all the parameters.

+### Ipog-D algorithm

+The Ipog-D algorithm is described in this [paper](IPOG_IPOGD_Efficient_test_generation_for_multi-way_combinatorial_testing.pdf).

+>
+>Summary
+>
+>This paper presents two strategies for multi-way testing (i.e. t-way testing with t>2).
+The first strategy generalizes an existing strategy, called in-parameter-order, from pairwise testing to multi-way testing.
+This strategy requires all multi-way combinations to be explicitly enumerated.
+When the number of multi-way combinations is large, however, explicit enumeration can be prohibitive in terms of both the space for storing these combinations and the time needed to enumerate them.
+To alleviate this problem, the second strategy combines the first strategy with a recursive construction procedure to reduce the number of multi-way combinations that have to be enumerated.
+Both strategies are deterministic, i.e. they always produce the same test set for the same system configuration.
+This paper reports a multi-way testing tool called FireEye, and provides an analytic and experimental evaluation of the two strategies.

 ## Running Implementations Tests
 There are two ways to run ipog and ipog-D implementations tests:
 ##### Github Actions